-Jill: So, a couple of the things you called out – dryness, adult-onset acne, oftentimes they can be linked to hormonal changes in the body, and in menopause.
+Jill: So, a couple of the things you called out – dryness, oftentimes they can be linked to hormonal changes in the body, and the adult-onset of hormonal acne in menopause.
 How does a woman decipher, you know, between the two.
 Because I bet you get some coming into your office where that’s kind of more the symptom, or don’t you?
 I guess, is that, how do you help women think about “is this related to hormonal changes or is there something else,” or should you just get it checked out regardless?

 Dr. Keira: Well, I think it’s always helpful to get yourself checked out because there may be multi-factorial components like layers of the onion.